 Up-and-coming Turkish club Frutti Extra Bursaspor will be competing in the 7DAYS EuroCup for the second consecutive season.
 In its debut, the team started with six defeats in a row before finishing the regular season on a high note, winning three of its last four games under newly arrived Coach Dusan Alimpijevic.
 Now, Bursaspor will return eager to make that debut experience pay off in its second EuroCup campaign.

-Frutti Extra Bursaspor was founded in 2014 and started playing in the Turkish third division.
-The team won the regular season in 2016 but finished second in the final stage, getting the jump to the second division.
-For the second division, Bursaspor brought in Dejan Borovnjak who had 62 games of EuroLeague experience and 46 contests in the EuroCup; and Karlo Vragovic, who was a Croatian youth international and played for Cibona Zagreb in the EuroLeague.
-The Balkan duo carried the team to fourth in the regular season in 2016-17 and finished the season third, just missing the jump to the Turkish first division.
-Borovnjak and Vragovic stayed with Bursaspor and helped the team reach the second division semifinals in 2017-18 and then win the league in 2018-19 and earn promotion to the Turkish top flight.
-Bursaspor’s debut in the top Turkish league started with a 3-1 record and the mark was 11-12 for ninth place when the COVID-19 pandemic cancelled the remainder of the season.
-Now, Bursaspor starts its maiden European journey.
+Frutti Extra Bursaspor was founded in 2014 and started in the Turkish third division, where it placed second in the final stage and earned a jump to the second division.
+From there, Bursaspor brought in Dejan Borovnjak, who had 62 games of EuroLeague experience and 46 contests in the EuroCup; and Karlo Vragovic, who was a Croatian youth international and played for Cibona Zagreb in the EuroLeague.
+The Balkan duo carried the team to third place in the 2016-17 season.
+Borovnjak and Vragovic helped the team reach the second division semifinals the next season and then win the title at that level in 2018-19 to earn promotion to the Turkish top flight.
+Bursaspor made a strong Turkish League debut, starting 3-1 on the way to an 11-12 record for ninth place when the COVID-19 pandemic canceled the remainder of the season.